Paul Renaud

-Paul Renaud (born 1975) is a French comic book artist and illustrator, and working for both European and French markets.
+Paul Renaud (born 1975) is a French comic book artist and illustrator, and working for both European and American markets.

 In 2004 Budd Root's Basement comics published Paul Renaud 's Cavewoman: The Movie comic book.
 Other American publishers Renaud has done work for include Image Comics (Fear Agent #8, Invincible), and Dynamite Entertainment (Red Sonja and Athena).

 Renaud cover work for Dynamite include Warlord of Mars: Dejah Thoris, The Darkness Vs. Eva, Vampirella, Danger Girl and Army of Darkness, The Green Hornet: Parallel Lives.

 His cover work for Marvel Comics includes "War of Kings", Timestorm 2009-2099, All-New Savage She-Hulk, Astonishing X-Men, Thunderbolts, Ms. Marvel.

 In 2014, Renaud did the interior art and colors on Uncanny Avengers Annual #1 and Captain America #24.
 In 2015 came Secret Wars #0, S.H.I.E.L.D #6, and Sam Wilson: Captain America #4.

 Renaud frequently does the coloring on his comics, or work with colorist Romulo Fajardo Jr.